voolyvex/Algorithm-Debugging-Playground/README.md

 2. Create a new branch for your contributions.

-3. Make modifications adhering to coding standards and add relevant test cases.
+3. Make changes and add relevant test cases.

 4. Commit your changes with a clear and concise message.